Wren6991/RISCBoy-180/notes.md

 Other than that, I need to press on with system-level tests and _maybe_ sneak in display controller VGA mode and/or second-order modulation in the audio SDM.

 Oh and I should go through my Verilator lint log and make sure there is nothing suspicous.
 Ok let's go.

+Debugging foundry RAMs immediately hit an issue which is Icarus won't trace down into the generate loops that instantiate the RAMs.
+I have no idea why.
+Looks like cocotb just generates a verilog file with a `$dumpvars(0, tb);` and Icarus does (or in this case doesn't do) the rest.
+I knew it didn't trace the RAM contents but this is a new one.
+Slightly shocked I'm saying this but it might be easier to debug the RAMs in gate sim than in RTL sim.

+I started debugging gate sims, starting with reading the chip IDCODE over TWD.
+I immediately get an X back on DIO because my DCK was initially Z. Weird, there should be a pulldown on that.
+I went to pull the pad instance out of the waveform view and realised surfer doesn't let you search instances, just signals (or at least I couldn't find it).
+The entire chip is one flat module with hundreds of thousands of instances so this is not going to work.
+Back to GTKWave.
+Oh that doesn't have it either.
+Ok back to surfer.

+I realised the instance hierarchy is alphabetical so I can find the pads if I scroll down to the bottom (everything machine-inserted is either upper-case or starts with an underscore).
+The pad has its PD=1 PU=0, yet the pad net is Z. This turns out to be a bug in the model for the pad (they just... forgot to model PU/PD).
+I fixed it locally and filed an issue.

+I got to the point where the tests which access RAM through the debugger all pass.
+All tests which execute code on the core fail.
+The ones running from IRAM are unsurprising as the code to preload that RAM from the testbench only works for my behavioural RAM model.
+The fact the bootrom fails is much more concerning.

+Looking into it, my processor is taking an instruction fault immediately after `rst_n_cpu` is released.
+After much confused poking around I realised this is not actually hooked up to the processor, and it's just running off the system reset.
+Oops!
+That doesn't explain all of the weirdness but it is definitely a bug, so back to synthesis we go.